Chimoney/chimoney-community-projects/submissions/Articles/tutorial_on_sending_p2p_Interledger _payments.md

 2. Log in and navigate to the "Developers" tab to create a new App.
 3. Your API Key will be generated.
 Copy it and keep it safe.

+**Note**: This tutorial covers all steps in sandbox mode.
+The sandbox base URL is https://api-v2-sandbox.chimoney.io/v0.2.4/ For those working on production, please replace the sandbox base URL with the production URL: https://api.chimoney.io/v0.2.4/

 ### Setting up your .env file

 Create a `.env` file in your project's root directory to store your API key securely.